amunds1/NTNU-Online-Event-Notifier/README.md

 # NTNU-Online-Webcal

 This is repository will create a calendar in ICal format which includes all future events for Online, the computer science student organization at NTNU.
-This application will filter away events which is doesnt have a registration date in the future and can be exported to ICalendar, Google Calendar etc. The usage of this calendar will most likely be connected to a bot which will send a notification x minutes before event registration.
+This application will filter away ALL events without a registration date specified and all events with a registration date pre-today.
+You can export the result to ICalendar, Google Calendar or any other calender which supports the ICal format.
+The usage of this calendar will most likely be for a bot which will send a notification x minutes before event registration start.

 # How to contribute